-The /mp and CCMHOSTNAME properties specify one of the following, depending upon the scenario:
+The /mp parameter and CCMHOSTNAME property specify one of the following, depending upon the scenario:

 - On-premises management point.
-Only specify the /mp property.
-The CCMHOSTNAME isn't required.
+Only specify the /mp parameter.
+The CCMHOSTNAME property isn't required.

 - Cloud management gateway

 This example uses a cloud management gateway.
-It substitutes sample values for each property:
+It replaces sample values:

 ccmsetup.exe /mp:https://CONTOSO.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72186325152220500 CCMHOSTNAME=CONTOSO.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72186325152220500 SMSSiteCode=ABC SMSMP=https://mp1.contoso.com AADTENANTID=daf4a1c2-3a0c-401b-966f-0b855d3abd1a AADCLIENTAPPID=7506ee10-f7ec-415a-b415-cd3d58790d97 AADRESOURCEURI=https://contososerver

-Starting in version 1810, the site publishes additional Azure AD information to the cloud management gateway (CMG).
+The site publishes additional Azure AD information to the cloud management gateway (CMG).
 An Azure AD-joined client gets this information from the CMG during the ccmsetup process, using the same tenant to which it's joined.
 This behavior further simplifies installing the client in an environment with more than one Azure AD tenant.
-Now the only two required ccmsetup properties are CCMHOSTNAME and SMSSiteCode.
+The only two required ccmsetup properties are CCMHOSTNAME and SMSSiteCode.